alokchauhan13/FocusGuard/README.md

 ## Features

 ### User Inputs
 1. **API Key Input**: Users must provide a Google Gemini Flash API key.
-The input will be masked, showing only the last four characters for security.
+The input will be masked.
-2. **Activity Descriptions**: Two input fields allow users to describe their planned activities, each limited to 200 words.
+2. **Activity Descriptions**: Two input fields allow users to describe their planned activities, each limited to 120 words.
 3. **Guard Activation**: A "Guard" button activates monitoring.
 Once activated, the button changes to "Stop Guarding" to allow users to stop monitoring.
 4. **Monitoring Duration**: Users can specify the monitoring duration in minutes or hours.
 5. **Readonly Fields**: Input fields become readonly while monitoring is active.